Architecture

 Why this matters

-The library’s value is not “widgets you can re-use”.
-It is the realisation that the administrative surface of a Commit application — DAG browsing, undo navigation, blob inspection, remote sync, embedded scripting — is identical across applications, because it operates on the runtime concepts, not on any specific domain.
-Adopting dsviper-components means delegating that entire surface to the shared library and writing only the part that is genuinely domain-specific.
+The administrative surface of a Commit application — DAG browsing, undo navigation, blob inspection, remote sync, embedded scripting — operates on the runtime concepts, not on any specific domain, so it is identical across applications.
+Adopting dsviper-components delegates that surface and leaves only the domain-specific part to write.

 For the catalogue of what the library exposes, see Widgets.
 For a worked example of the integration in a real application, see the ge-py walk-through.